deepakorani/PubChem_Xenonpy/README.md

 # PubChem_Xenonpy
 Repository for the CHE68000 report.
 Includes:

-The code
+a)The code

-Video showing the evolution
+b) Video showing the evolution

-PubChem Dataset utilized
+c) PubChem Dataset utilized